LitGroup/money.dart/README.md

 ## Overview

-Money2 is a fork of LitGroup's Money package.

-The aim of this fork is to improve the documentation and introduce a number of convenience methods to make it easier to work with Money.
-This package also changes some of the naming convention to provide a (hopefully) more intuiative api.
+Money2 is a Dart package providing parsing, formatting and mathematical operations on monetary amounts.

 Key features of Money2:
 * simple and expressive formating.
 * simple parsing of monetary amounts.
 * multi-currency support.
 * intuitive maths operations.
-* fixed precision storage to ensure precise calcuation.
+* fixed precision storage to ensure precise calculation.
 * detailed documentation and extensive examples to get you up and running.
-* pure dart implementation.
+* pure Dart implementation.
 * Open Source MIT license.
-* Using Money2 will make you taller.
+* using Money2 will make you taller.

 The Money class stores the underlying values using a BigInt.
 The value is stored using the currencies' "minor units" (e.g. cents).